-19.---- a group feels that it is bound together and tightly organised ----- power the group has over its members.
+19.---- a group feels that it is bound together and tightly organised, ----- power the group has over its members.

-- A) Neither / nor
+A) Neither / nor

-- B) The more / the more
+B) The more / the more

-- C) Whether / or
+C) Whether / or

-- D) Either / or
+D) Either / or

-- E) Not only / but also
+E) Not only / but also

-20.Experiencing maltreatment is associated with deficits in children's cognitive development, ----- also directly affects academis performance and school achievement.
+20. Experiencing maltreatment is associated with deficits in children's cognitive development, also directly

+affects academics performance and school achievement.

-- A) what
+A) what

-- B) which
+B) which

-- C) whose
+C) whose

-- D) why
+D) why

-- E) where
+E) where

 Self-regulation is the process whereby students activate, modify, and sustain thoughts and behaviours that are systematically directed towards achieving personal learning goals.
-Self-regulation is (21) ----- in learners who are both goaloriented and self-directed: that is, during learning, self-regulated students plan, monitor, and evaluate learning strategies so that they progress towards, and attain, specific learning goals.
+Self-regulation is (21) ----- in learners who are both goal-oriented and self-directed: that is, during learning, self-regulated students plan, monitor, and evaluate learning strategies so that they progress towards, and attain, specific learning goals.
 (22)----- interest in self-regulation has increased over the last decade, individuals have been encouraged to become educated on their own for more than two centuries, primarily by undertaking personal programmes of reading.
-Historically, as part of these efforts, recommendations have been made (23)----increasing learners' use of self-directed learning strategies.
-Like other skills, selfregulation skills (24)-----; they do not develop automatically as people become older.
-However, instructional interventions can build and enhance these skills in learners who have not yet developed their full capacity (25)----- self-regulation.